jtdevops/debridav/STRM_DOCKER_COMPOSE_ENV_VARS.md

   - `MEDIA_ONLY`: Only convert files with extensions listed in `DEBRIDAV_STRM_MEDIA_EXTENSIONS`
   - `NON_STRM`: Convert all files except `.strm` files
 - **DEBRIDAV_STRM_MEDIA_EXTENSIONS**: Comma-separated list of file extensions (without dots).
 Only used when `DEBRIDAV_STRM_FILE_FILTER_MODE=MEDIA_ONLY`.
+- **DEBRIDAV_STRM_USE_EXTERNAL_URL**:
+  - When `false` (default): STRM files contain the VFS path (with optional prefix), e.g., `/media/tv/show/episode.mkv`
+  - When `true`: STRM files contain the external URL from the debrid provider or IPTV service, e.g., `https://real-debrid.com/dl/...` or `https://iptv-provider.com/stream/...`
+  - If external URL is not available, falls back to VFS path
+  - Useful for remote access scenarios where you want STRM files to point directly to the debrid provider URLs